Tips for new business owners

 - If you're new to ecommerce, check out the tools and e-booklets to get you equipped in our Ecommerce University guides.

 - Our business resources offers practical insight for small businesses at any stage.

 If you're happy with the look and feel of your new online store, it's time to start generating sales.
 This section is an overview of the most common ways to get started with building your customer base.

 With thousands to choose from in the Shopify app store, apps can help make it easier to manage run your business and increase sales.
 Think of an app as your virtual employee.

-If apps were included in your business purchase, double check in the app settings that you've been added as the store owner.
-For businesses using dropshipping and print on demand apps, take the time to learn your order workflow and make sure your billing information is updated within the app.
+If apps were included in your business purchase, then the seller should have already transferred the login credentials for the apps to you.
+If a business uses dropshipping and print on demand apps, then take the time to learn your order workflow and verify your billing information is updated within the app.

 Add sales channels

 Think of a sales channel as another marketplace to sell your product.
 Promoting your products across multiple sales channels ensures that your customer has a better chance of finding your business.
-When you connect sales channels, you'll be able to manage your products, customers, and orders under one platform.
-From your Shopify admin, click Settings and select Sales channels.
-If sales channels were included in your purchase, make sure you are set as the store owner and have the information to access accounts.
+When you connect sales channels, you'll be able to manage your products, customers, and orders from one platform.
+From your Shopify admin, click Settings > Sales channels.
 Are you looking to reach your customers offline?
-Our POS app is a point of sale system to sell your products in person.
+Our POS app is a Point of Sale system that lets you sell your products in person.

-Google analytics is a great tool to track your online store visits and performance.
+Google Analytics is a great service for tracking your online store visits and performance.
 With this tool, you can learn more about your demographics, track how much time is spent on each site page, and review the performance of any marketing campaign or promotion.

-The same goes for Facebook pixel.
-When this code is added to your online store, it can track the performance of your Facebook Ads, providing valuable feedback on cost per ad spend, and click through rate.
+When this code is added to your online store, Facebook pixel can track the performance of your Facebook Ads, providing valuable feedback on cost per ad spend, and click-through rate.